 2. Put a very large pot of water over high heat.

 2. Add the butter, salt, pepper, and optional steak to the mushrooms.
 Sprinkle flour over the top.
 Stir this mixture around for about a minute.
 Slowly pour the stock into the pan while stirring.
 Add in thyme and bay leaves and turn down to low.
 Cook for five minutes.

 4. Turn off the heat under the sauce and stir in the sour cream or yogurt.
 Taste and add more salt and pepper to taste.
-Pour the sauce over the Umi noodles, garnish with parsley and enjoy!
+Pour the sauce over the Umi noodles, toss well, garnish with parsley and enjoy!